ricardo-jnunes/Java-SE-Course/ARRAYS.md

  - Dynamically expands as appropriate
  - Provide thread-safe operations
  - order elements and validations
+ - All collections do not provide thread-safe operations, you need to implement cause it was modified to improve performance

 ####Deque Class
 The Deque interface present in java.util package is a subtype of the queue interface.
 The Deque is related to the double-ended queue that supports addition or removal of elements from either end of the data structure.